 Bacterial biofilm infections incur massive costs on healthcare systems worldwide.
-Particularly worrisome are infections associated to pressure ulcers and to the prosthetic, plastic and reconstructive surgery, where staphylococci are major biofilm-forming pathogens.
+Particularly worrisome are the infections associated with pressure ulcers and prosthetic, plastic, and reconstructive surgeries, where staphylococci are the major biofilm-forming pathogens.
 Non-leaching antimicrobial surfaces offer great promise for the design of bioactive coatings to be used in medical devices.
-However, the vast majority are cationic which brings about undesirable toxicity.
+However, the vast majority are cationic, which brings about undesirable toxicity.
 To circumvent this issue, we have developed antimicrobial nanocellulose films by direct functionalization of the surface with dehydroabietic acid derivatives.
-Our conceptually unique design generates non-leaching anionic surfaces that reduce the number of viable staphylococci in suspension, including drug-resistant S. aureus, by an impressive 4-5 log units, upon contact.
+Our conceptually unique design generates non-leaching anionic surfaces that reduce the number of viable staphylococci in suspension, including drug-resistant Staphylococcus aureus, by an impressive 4-5 log units, upon contact.
 Moreover, the films clearly prevent bacterial colonization of the surface in a model mimicking the physiological environment in chronic wounds.
-Their activity is not hampered by high protein content and they nurture fibroblast growth at the surface without causing significant hemolysis.
-In this work we have generated nanocellulose films with indisputable antimicrobial activity demonstrated using state-of-the-art models that best depict an “in vivo scenario”.
+Their activity is not hampered by high protein content, and they nurture fibroblast growth at the surface without causing significant hemolysis.
+In this work, we have generated nanocellulose films with indisputable antimicrobial activity demonstrated using state-of-the-art models that best depict an "in vivo scenario".
 Our approach is to use fully renewable polymers and find suitable alternatives to silver and cationic antimicrobials.

 |Number of pages||14|

 |Early online date||13 Jun 2020|

 - dehydroabietic acid